10 Decision Rules

 Pre-mining of frequent patterns

 A frequent pattern is the frequent (co-)occurrence of feature values.
-As a pre-processing step for the BRL algorithm, we use the features (we do not need the target outcome in this step) and extract frequently occurring patterns from them.
+As a pre-processing step for the BRL algorithm, we use the features (we don’t need the target outcome in this step) and extract frequently occurring patterns from them.
 A pattern can be a single feature value such as size=medium or a combination of feature values such as size=medium AND location=bad.

 The frequency of a pattern is measured with its support in the dataset:

-where A is the feature value, n the number of data points in the dataset and I the indicator function that returns 1 if the feature \(x_j\) of the instance i has level A otherwise 0.
+where A is the feature value, n the number of data points in the dataset, and I the indicator function that returns 1 if the feature \(x_j\) of the instance i has level A otherwise 0.
 In a dataset of house values, if 20% of houses have no balcony and 80% have one or more, then the support for the pattern balcony=0 is 20%.
-Support can also be measured for combinations of feature values, for example for balcony=0 AND pets=allowed.
+Support can also be measured for combinations of feature values, for example, for balcony=0 AND pets=allowed.

 In the first step, the Apriori algorithm starts with all feature values that have a support greater than the minimum support defined by the user.
 If the user says that the minimum support should be 10% and only 5% of the houses have size=big, we would remove that feature value and keep only size=medium and size=small as patterns.
-This does not mean that the houses are removed from the data, it just means that size=big is not returned as frequent pattern.
+This does not mean that the houses are removed from the data; it just means that size=big is not returned as a frequent pattern.
 Based on frequent patterns with a single feature value, the Apriori algorithm iteratively tries to find combinations of feature values of increasingly higher order.
-Patterns are constructed by combining feature=value statements with a logical AND, e.g. size=medium AND location=bad.
+Patterns are constructed by combining feature=value statements with a logical AND, e.g., size=medium AND location=bad.
 Generated patterns with a support below the minimum support are removed.
-In the end we have all the frequent patterns.
+In the end, we have all the frequent patterns.
 Any subset of a frequent pattern’s clauses is frequent again, which is called the Apriori property.
 It makes sense intuitively: By removing a condition from a pattern, the reduced pattern can only cover more or the same number of data points, but not less.
-For example, if 20% of the houses are size=medium and location=good, then the support of houses that are only size=medium is 20% or greater.
+For example, if 20% of the houses are size=medium AND location=good, then the support of houses that are only size=medium is 20% or greater.
 The Apriori property is used to reduce the number of patterns to be inspected.
-Only in the case of frequent patterns we have to check patterns of higher order.
+Only in the case of frequent patterns do we have to check patterns of higher order.

 Now we are done with pre-mining conditions for the Bayesian Rule List algorithm.
 But before we move on to the second step of BRL, I would like to hint at another way for rule-learning based on pre-mined patterns.
-Other approaches suggest including the outcome of interest into the frequent pattern mining process and also executing the second part of the Apriori algorithm that builds IF-THEN rules.
+Other approaches suggest including the outcome of interest in the frequent pattern mining process and also executing the second part of the Apriori algorithm that builds IF-THEN rules.
 Since the algorithm is unsupervised, the THEN-part also contains feature values we are not interested in.
 But we can filter by rules that have only the outcome of interest in the THEN-part.
 These rules already form a decision set, but it would also be possible to arrange, prune, delete or recombine the rules.

 In the BRL approach however, we work with the frequent patterns and learn the THEN-part and how to arrange the patterns into a decision list using Bayesian statistics.